-- 1. An empirical network performance study.
+- 1. An actual implementation and performance analysis using the TelosB sensors.
+This would involve a WSN and include performance measurement and possibly implementing a Power Aware MAC protocol. - 2.
+An empirical network performance study.
 This project emphasizes using existing tools to measure and evaluate some aspect of network performance on a LAN or on the Internet.
-Given the emphasis of the course, I strongly encourage a measurement project that involves wireless LANs or sensor networks! - 2.
+Given the emphasis of the course, I strongly encourage a measurement project that involves wireless LANs or WSNs (Wirless Sensor Networks)! - 3.
 To utilize an available simulation tool to do an extensive analysis of some aspect of computer networks.
-The ns-2 simulator has been used extensively by the WPI CC Research group. - 3.
+The ns-2 simulator has been used extensively by the WPI CC Research group.
+Recent CS grad students have used the OMNET++ simulator to study WLANs. - 4.
 A mathematical treatment of a specific problem in computer networks.
 This could be a continuation of an algorithm or an analysis of a network performance problem discussed in the literature.
 For this type of project to be acceptable the final report must demonstrate that the students have a very thorough understanding of a specific research problem and have not simply extracted the results from a paper.
-This type of project could be done in the context of encryption or network security. - 4.
+This type of project could be done in the context of encryption or network security. - 5.
 The design, implementation and testing of a computer network benchmark program.
-However, this requires a good understanding of how to build benchmark programs and some sense of available network performance tools. - 5.
+However, this requires a good understanding of how to build benchmark programs and some sense of available network performance tools. - 6.
 To build and exercise a computer program which simulates some aspect of computer networks.
 Prior knowledge of simulation techniques is required for this type of project.
-Building a special simulator only makes sense when no currently available simulators are adequate to characterize the network of interest. - 6.
+Building a special simulator only makes sense when no currently available simulators are adequate to characterize the network of interest. - 7.
 An in-depth research paper/term paper on some aspect of computer networks not covered in detail in this course.
 This is the least technical choice in that no programming or building of hardware is required.
 The paper could be of a survey nature with an extensive literature search or it can be an in-depth probe into a specific issue in computer networks.